bitcoinAsset/BAIP/BAIP-002.md

 |3 | 32 bytes Script SHA256 hash |  replaced with P2SH script on verification |
 |4 | up to 80 bytes message | only 1 output per transaction allowed |

-In case **scriptVersion** higher then known versions, transaction will not relayed, on execution script successfully passes the verification.
+For backward compatibility in future in case **scriptVersion** higher then known versions, transaction will not relayed, on execution script successfully passes the verification.